fuscoantonio/JSON4Process/README.md

     const child = fork('filename.js');
     child.send(convertedObj); //convertedObj is the stringified object in the example above
 ```
-And so we can "objectify" back all object properties in the newly spawned process, like so
+And so we can "objectify" back all object properties in the newly spawned process, like so:
 ```javascript
     process.on('message', (data) => {
         let newData = JSON4Process.objectifyProps(data);